ga-curriculum/exploratory-data-analysis-with-pandas/pandas/README.md

 ## Guided Walk-Through: 8.1 Exploring the Superstore Data 15 min TKTK

 We’ll use the Superstore data set to practice exploring data with Pandas.
-We will be looking at a single table from this database — the “Orders” table — to explore its properties.
+We will be looking at a single table from this database — the "Orders" table — to explore its properties.

 ![Image Placeholder](TKTK)